playframework/playframework/documentation/manual/scalaGuide/main/tests/ScalaTest.md

 ## Unit Testing Controllers

 Controllers are defined as objects in Play, and so can be trickier to unit test.
-In Play 2.1 this can be alleviated by [dependency injection](https://github.com/playframework/Play20/wiki/ScalaDependencyInjection).
+In Play 2.1 this can be alleviated by [[dependency injection | ScalaDependencyInjection]].
 Another way to finesse unit testing with a controller is to use a trait with an [explicitly typed self reference](http://www.naildrivin5.com/scalatour/wiki_pages/ExplcitlyTypedSelfReferences) to the controller:

 ```scala
 trait ExampleController {